fabien0102/openapi-codegen/README.md

     - lastName
 ```

-OpenAPI Codegen will be able to generate all the relevant validation (or at least give you the choice to do it)
+OpenAPI Codegen will be able to generate all the relevant validation (or at least give you the choice to do it).

-Note: You can also attach any custom logic with `x-*` tag, the possibilities are endless!
+Note: You can also attach any custom logic by using the `x-*` tag, the possibilities are endless!

 ### Frontend side

 Having to reverse engineer a backend response is the least productive/fun task ever!
-This is why, with some nice OpenAPI specs, we can actually generate some nice types components.
+However, given a nice OpenAPI specs, we can actually generate nicely typed code for you that lets you interact with your API in a safe manner.

-Taking React as example, calling an API will be as simple as this:
+Taking React as example, calling an API can be as simple as this:

 ```tsx
 import { useListPets } from "./petStore/petStoreComponents"; // <- output from openapi-codegen